 - tape the perimeter of the kick plates with blue tape first

 - cover the entire floor with red rosin paper or good quality construction paper.
+We use a product call Anchor Paper – you can get it a Speers Paint (275 Speers Rd, Oakville), also stocked by Dulux Paints also on Speers Rd.

 - determine how appliances will be dealt with – typically the inner fridge gables will need to be painted.
 Come up with plan on how to deal with stove and fridge during painting process.
 Does the stove need to be removed in order to paint the cabinet side panels?